bluerabbit14/innvestorly_flutter/USER_MANUAL.md

 ### **Troubleshooting**

 **Data Not Loading?**
-- Check your internet connection
+- Restart the app to refresh data
 - Try logging out and back in
-- Restart the app
+- Verify you're using the correct login credentials

 **Can't Login?**
-- Verify phone number format (10 digits)
+- Verify phone number format (10 digits: `1234567890`)
-- Check password (case-sensitive)
+- Check password (case-sensitive: `password123`)
-- Ensure internet connection
+- Ensure you're using the correct credentials

 **Biometric Not Working?**
 - Check device settings for biometric setup